MicrosoftDocs/learn/learn-pr/advocates/use-azure-maps-to-track-air-pollution/includes/2-visualize-mapping-data-with-the-azure-maps-web-sdk.md

     Heat map layers represent the density of data using a range of colors to show 'hot spot' areas on a map.
 For example, a heat map could be used to show the relative risk of earthquakes based off the number and strength of previous earthquakes.

 The location of the features in the layer is defined by a data source.
-THe data source can also provide data that configures controls on the layer, for example what image to display or how large to make a bubble.
+The data source can also provide data to configure controls on the layer, for example what image to display or how large to make a bubble.

 In this unit, you learned about the Azure Maps web SDK. including styles, navigation and layers.
 Next, you'll create an Azure Maps account so you can use the web SDK in a web app.